TimurIslamgulov/DZ3/README_BorisLi.md

 - **Running** - a good way of meditation and settling down the swarm of thoughts at the end of busy day:).
 I have a longstanding intention to master full marathon distance.
 However, it is in the form of my dreams yet.
 Or my plans I should say, as I'm certain that I will achieve this goal one day.
 - **Travelling** - Being a lying seal on a resort beach is preferable type of travel:), however I'm a lover of active anventures too.
 The interest that becomes less and less affordable in the surrounding environment, unfortunately.
 - **Other** trivial types of joys from having a beer with friends to spending TV watching evenings with my family.
+<p> </p>

+# The aim of achieving new expertize in IT

+IT industry expansion these days is exponential and it will continue developing this way in foreseeable future.
+Having an expertize in IT gives you a greate flexibility in terms of place where you want to live as well as it offers competitive level of income.
+These are the major factors which align with my needs.
+I would like to achieve sufficient level of financial independence to be able to choose freely which apartment, city or country I *would like to* live (as opposed to "*have to*") and which kind of life style I would like to have.
+That is, of course, without being too issusive about my capabilities and too naive about what the level of opportunities this inductry can offer to me.